yashints/ngx-pass-strength/README.md

-# AngularLibs - Password Strength Meter
+# Password Strength for Angular written with Angular Library

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## NGX-Pass-Strength

-This is the home for my Angular library which checks the password strength plus verifies it against Have I Been Pawned APIs to see if this password has been found in a breach or not.
+This is a small library I created which lets you know your password strength and also checks it against Have I Been Pawned APIs to see if is found in a breach before or not.